 We have a \$2 billion multicurrency revolving credit facility, maturing in 2015.
-No amount was drawn under the credit facility at December 31, 2012 and 2011.
+No amount was drawn under this committed credit facility at December 31, 2013 and 2012.
 The facility is for general corporate purposes and serves as a back-stop facility to our commercial paper programs to the extent that we issue commercial paper under the programs described below.
 The facility contains cross-default clauses whereby an event of default would occur if we were to default on indebtedness, as defined in the facility, at or above a specified threshold.